diindolylmethane DIM supplement benefits

 Drug Interactions With DIM

-Diindolylmethane may help the liver work more efficiently, so if you’re on prescription medication that the liver is primarily responsible for breaking down, it’s possible that your medication may not stay in your system long enough to be effective.
+Diindolylmethane may help the liver20 work more efficiently, so if you’re on prescription medication that the liver is primarily responsible for breaking down, it’s possible that your medication may not stay in your system long enough to be effective.
 Always let your doctor and pharmacist know if you’re taking DIM and any other supplement so that they can advise you about interactions.

 Excessively high amounts of DIM may deplete sodium, an essential nutrient.
 It takes a lot of DIM to mess with your sodium on its own, but if you’re taking diuretics, you might reach your limit faster.
 Again, let your doctor know you’re taking DIM if you’re on any other medications, whether prescription or over-the-counter.